Fringe Tree

 Habitat Value: Many animals rely on this species as a food source at some time in their life cycle.
 In particular, squirrels, deer, song birds and other bird species.
 This plant has no serious insect or diseases problems.
 It has some susceptibility to scale and borers, and it is occasionally susceptible to Emerald Ash borers.

-Landscape Value: By Matt Whitaker of WMWA Landscape Architects – There is a third category of plant I use and call Large Shrub/Small Tree.
-Plants that fall into this category are in high demand for urban lawns and gardens, and I am always looking for new candidates that fit.
-The fringe tree or grandpappy graybeard (there are 2-3 more similar names for it) has always been at the top of this list and mine.
-I learned about this plant from my father and grandfather, who noted you had to flag them in bloom so you could find them to transplant later; the trees have such generic characteristics that they blended into the forest the rest of the year.
+Landscape Uses (By Matt Whitaker of WMWA Landscape Architects): Fringetree falls into a category of plants I call large shrub/small tree.
+Plants that fall into this category are in high demand for urban lawns and gardens, and I am always looking for new candidates.
+Fringe tree or grandpappy graybeard (there are 2-3 more similar names for it) has long been one of the best on this list.
+I learned about this plant from my father and grandfather, who noted you had to flag them in bloom so you could find them to transplant later; the trees have such generic characteristics that they blend into the forest the rest of the year.
 That said, its lustrous dark green leaves are another reason to grow this plant.
 A slow to moderate grower, they rarely require pruning and are long-lived.
 Even when small, they steal the show in the spring with their display of beardlike blooms.
-There was a decades-old specimen in Virginia between my house and office that had to be 30-feet around but not taller than 12-feet that made me pause in wonder every year.
+There was a decades-old specimen in Virginia between my house and work that had to be 30-feet around and 16-feet tall that made me pause in wonder every year.
 Fringe trees are common on the trade and often planted in urban areas.
 Rumors of a rose-colored variant in the wild have excited plant growers, but one has yet to be brought to the market.
+They are showing some susceptibility to the emerald ash borer.
+The best protection seems to be to take steps to ensure your fringe tree is healthy.
+Also shows the value of knowing plant families as ash and fringe trees are in the same family.